paladin-t/b8/docs/manual.md

 ## Editors

+To open a cartridge for editing, select it, then click `[Head]`, `Open`; or right click on a cartridge, then click `Open`; or simply double click on it when the `Run on click` option is disabled.
+You can only have one cartridge opened at a time.

-To run a cartridge, select it, then click `Cartridge`, `Run`; or right click on a cartridge, then click `Run`; or even double click on it when the `Run on click` option is enabled.
+To run a cartridge, select it, then click `Cartridge`, `Run`; or right click on a cartridge, then click `Run`; or simply double click on it when the `Run on click` option is enabled.

 To pause a running cartridge, click `Cartridge`, `Pause`, it is only clickable with an opened cartridge.